kfan001/Disk-clean-up-doc/README.md

 # Disk-clean-up-doc
-bash commands to clean up linux disk space
+This document repository contains bash commands to find disk space and clean up high usage to release space